Becoming an Inclusive Community

 In May of 2017, the Town Council reaffirmed a commitment to Los Gatos being a diverse, supportive, equitable, and inclusive community.
 The Resolution can be viewed here.

 On June 5, 2020, in response to the senseless killing of George Floyd, Breonna Taylor, Ahmaud Arbery, and many others as a result of discrimination and inequity, the Town affirmed its commitment to stand in solidarity with the black community with the following Proclamation from the Mayor.

 Inclusivity and the Police Department

-The Los Gatos-Monte Sereno Police Department’s vision of building a highly competent and professional Police Department, building community relationships, and engaging in community problem solving demonstrates its commitment to inclusivity.
+The Los Gatos-Monte Sereno Police Department’s vision of providing exceptional law enforcement services, building community partnerships, and engaging the community in problem solving demonstrates its commitment to inclusivity.
 The ultimate goal of the Police Department is to know each person in our diverse community.
 Los Gatos-Monte Sereno Officers and staff are working to foster and strengthen community relationships through partnerships, collaboration, and individual communications.

 Because the misconduct of some Police Officers throughout the country has shone a spotlight on the conduct of Police Officers everywhere, it is important that the residents of Los Gatos know that all Los Gatos-Monte Sereno Police Officers:

 - Wear body cameras, and every police vehicle is equipped with an in-car camera system.
 Internal Police Department regulations require that all law enforcement interactions be recorded.